DarrenRainey/GalaxyS-Nethunter/README.md

 Master -  Information And Apps

+Note Cyanogenmod Has Stopped Being Updated The Latest Version Of The Rom Using Cyanogenmod Will Be The Last On Before The Switch To LineageOS

-CM-10-WIP - Cyangongenmod Based ROM (Android 4.3 Jelly Bean) Experimental/BETA
+~~CM-10-WIP - Cyangongenmod Based ROM (Android 4.3 Jelly Bean) Experimental/BETA

-CM-10-RELEASE - Stable Cyanogenmod ROM Working with most features added
+~~CM-10-RELEASE - Stable Cyanogenmod ROM Working with most features adde

 # Plans
 Get a second phone to speed up development.